kelsey-ek/of7azure/GUIDE/Failover.md

     default (default)   kubernetes.io/azure-disk   6d1h
     managed-premium     kubernetes.io/azure-disk   6d1h
     ```
-* Those four Storage Classes are provided by Azure service.
+* Those four Storage Classes are provided by Azure Service.
 You can create a custom Storage Class when you use custom Persistent Volume.

 * In this case, I will use managed-premium to use Azure Kubernetes Service(AKS).